ich777/docker-accompetizione/README.md

 **NOTE** The initial servername and credentials are: 'ACC Docker Server' Password: 'Docker' AdminPassword: 'adminDocker' (all config files are located in the '/cfg' directory in your serverfolder).

+**Server List:** Please note that it takes one or two minutes after the container is startet that the game is visible on the in game server list.

 ## Env params
 | Name | Value | Example |
 | --- | --- | --- |